souptik-samanta/WalkieTalkie/JOURNAL.md

+---
-title: "2KM NRF Walkie Talkie"
+title: "Walkie Talkie"
 author: "Souptik Samanta"
-description: "homemade walkie talkie with 2km range using nrf and esp32 and also radio recive transmit for fun lol"
+description: "homemade walkie talkie with infinite range using nrf and esp32 and also radio recive transmit for fun lol"
 created_at: "2025-06-01"
+---

 ---